lscoppitto/docs-v3/docs/reference/bsp/4zerobox_mobile.md

 ```python
 init()
 ```
-Reinitialize all exapansions connected to the 4ZeroBox Mobile.
+Reinitializes all exapansions connected to the 4ZeroBox Mobile.

 ### function `set_adc_config`
 ```python
 set_adc_config(pin, pga=1, sps=0)
 ```
-Set sps configuration to use for an ADC pin.
+Sets sps configuration to use for an ADC pin.
 Pga currently not implemented.

 * `pin` is the pin to configure.
 * `pga` is the gain.
 Not implemented yet.